ckeditor/ckeditor5/docs/framework/index.md

 * [Themes](https://github.com/ckeditor/ckeditor5#themes) &ndash; Packages that implement editor themes.
 * [Builds](https://github.com/ckeditor/ckeditor5#builds) &ndash; Packages containing {@link getting-started/legacy-getting-started/predefined-builds CKEditor&nbsp;5 builds}.

+## How-tos

+There come times when you do not need deep-dive guides, elaborate solutions, and complicated examples.
+Sometimes, you just need to know how to set the height of CKEditor&nbsp;5.
+Or, maybe you want to learn how to focus the editor?
+This is what the {@link framework/how-tos How-to} section is for!

 ## What's next

 To start using the framework refer to: